 Jeff Dahmer’s Alleged Victim “Eddie Smith” Was Actually Ernest Richard Smith

-Ernest Richard Smith (middle) and two photos of alleged victim “Eddie Smith”:
+Here’s Ernest Richard Smith (middle) alongside two photos of the alleged victim “Eddie Smith”:

 Ernest Richard Smith was Theresa Smith’s younger brother.
 Theresa also attended John Marshall High School in Milwaukee.